-Mass migration due to political and global issues and terrorist activities breed new problems for businesses.
+Mass migration due to political and global issues and terrorist key activities breed new problems for businesses.
 Moreover, the impact of de-urbanization and climate change due to technology cannot be overlooked.

 Disruptive forces are also external and are sometimes comparatively stronger than merging trends.
 Here are some of the major categories of disruptive forces that are considered within the Business Model Environment Canvas.

 You should accept that you do not have any control over the economics of your country.
 Any natural disaster, terrorist activity, or a simple tweet from an influencer can disrupt the economic environment within a blink.
-Businesses have to work really harder when the economy starts trending downward.
+Businesses have to work really hard when the economy starts trending downward.

 On the other hand, one cannot gauge the possible impact of new policies implemented by new political officials joining the office.
-In many parts of the world, politics is quite inconsistent and so is the business.
+In many parts of the world, politics is quite inconsistent and so is business.
 The long-term impact of policies could affect things like tariffs, taxation, import restrictions, employment law, intellectual property law, and so on.

 Any new movement, social issue, or current event has the potential to affect your business in a negative way.
 After the eruption of the COVID-19 pandemic, the social parameters of any country have become quite vulnerable.
 Now the social factors could also become a global factor.
 It is a little tricky to earn the trust and loyalty of the public if your prospects are also affected by socioeconomic factors like these.

-An intelligent entrepreneur always keeps the track of his competitors.
+An intelligent innovation entrepreneur always keeps track of his competitors.
 Identifying the next moves and challenges of our rivals helps incorporate new learning and processes in the industry.
 You have no control over mergers or acquisitions of the giants in the market.
 There could be new entrants having an unfair advantage or any new hard-to-replicate value proposition.
 The external stakeholders of the business may change their minds and start selling their goods at better prices than your competitors.

 The broader market is constantly pushing and pulling our businesses.
-Knowing all these facts also helps in understanding the needs of customers through new product launches.
+Knowing all these facts also helps in understanding the underserved needs of customers through new product launches.